 In addition to developing their students’ background knowledge, teachers can introduce self-regulation strategies.
 Having assessed his students’ needs, Mr. Carter will begin with goal setting and self-monitoring.
 Listen below to Karen Harris talk about these two strategies.

-Karen Harris, PhD
+Transcript: Karen Harris, PhD

 View the movie below to see a teacher implementing an initial step in the SRSD approach, developing background knowledge (time: 1:25).